What you need to know:

 New websites appear online with content Google thinks is similar to yours.
 Or a competitor hires some search-engine optimization expertise for their own website, which then pushes yours out of its best rankings.
 Or Google changes something in its secret formula for ranking websites.

-Your quest for world domination is, more or less, doomed.
+Any quest for web domination is, more or less, doomed.

 In the early days, it was different.
-A client hired us to get the #1 ranking for a highly competitive keyword and we succeeded — across the USA.
-For weeks and we barely had to lift a finger.
+A client hired us to get the #1 ranking for a highly competitive keyword, and we succeeded.
+Their ranking was stable for weeks, and we barely had to lift a finger.

-Despite everything, most websites — that is, most web businesses and businesses with a web presence — still need search engines.
+Still, despite everything, most web businesses — and other types of businesses with a web presence — need search engines.